Nicotine dependence: Vaccine

 TA-NIC is a proprietary vaccine in development similar to TA-CD but being used to create human anti-nicotine antibodies in a person to destroy nicotine in the human body so that it is no longer effective.

 Psychosocial

 Psychosocial interventions delivered in-person (individually or in a group) or over the phone (including mobile phone interventions) have been shown to effectively treat nicotine dependence.
 These interventions focus on providing support for quitting and helping with smokers with problem-solving and developing healthy responses for coping with cravings, negative moods, and other situations that typically lead to relapse.
 The combination of pharmacotherapy and psychosocial interventions has been shown to be especially effective.

+Emerging Medical Treatment

+A non-invasive, brain-based therapy called rTMS (repetitive transcranial magnetic stimulation) gained FDA approval in 2020 for treating nicotine addiction and aiding the quitting process.
+Studies have found patients who undergo rTMS have reduced cigarette cravings and number of cigarettes smoked, as well as greater long term success with cessation.
+While this therapy is relevantly new for treating nicotine additions, it has a longer history as a therapeutic treatment for Major depressive disorder, Obsessive-compulsive disorder, and migraines.
+Side effects of this therapy are relatively mild because of the noninvasive nature of the treatment.